OldManUmby/DND.SRD.Wiki/pages/17.magic/default.md

 This 60-foot length of silk rope weighs 3 pounds and can hold up to 3,000 pounds.
 If you hold one end of the rope and use an action to speak the command word, the rope animates.
 As a bonus action, you can command the other end to move toward a destination you choose.
 That end moves 10 feet on your turn when you first command it and 10 feet on each of your turns until reaching its destination, up to its maximum length away, or until you tell it to stop.
 You can also tell the rope to fasten itself securely to an object or to unfasten itself, to knot or unknot itself, or to coil itself for carrying.

-If you tell the rope to knot, large knots appear at 1* foot intervals along the rope.
+If you tell the rope to knot, large knots appear at 1-foot intervals along the rope.
 While knotted, the rope shortens to a 50-foot length and grants advantage on checks made to climb it.

 The rope has AC 20 and 20 hit points.
 It regains 1 hit point every 5 minutes as long as it has at least 1 hit point.
 If the rope drops to 0 hit points, it is destroyed.